-WIth a big vocal assist from South African vocal group Ladysmith Black Mambazo, Paul Simon kicked off the 29th annual Grammy Awards in very impressive style with a performance of 'Diamonds on the Soles of Her Shoes' from his genre-busting 1986 smash 'Graceland.'
+With a big vocal assist from South African vocal group Ladysmith Black Mambazo, Paul Simon kicked off the 29th annual Grammy Awards in very impressive style with a performance of "Diamonds on the Soles of Her Shoes" from his genre-busting 1986 smash Graceland.

-Perhaps as revenge for being passed over for the first-very Best Hard Rock / Heavy Metal Grammy the year before, Metallica leaned extra hard into their reading of the war horror story 'One' the following year.
+Perhaps as revenge for being passed over for the first-very Best Hard Rock / Heavy Metal Grammy the year before, Metallica leaned extra hard into their reading of the war horror story "One" the following year.
 No doubt all the gunfire, fireworks and excessive distortion made this terrifying tale of a soldier rendered limbless by a land mine even less palatable for the rich folks up front.

-Two years after the tragic death of his four-year-old son Conor, Eric Clapton's performance of 'Tears in Heaven,' a tender tribute to the boy, was the centerpiece of the 35th annual Grammy Awards.
+Two years after the tragic death of his four-year-old son Conor, Eric Clapton's performance of "Tears in Heaven," a tender tribute to the boy, was the centerpiece of the 35th annual Grammy Awards.

-Of course, this is the famous "Soy Bomb" incident, where performance artist Michael Portnoy -- unknowingly hired as a backup dancer -- ripped off his shirt and danced like he was having a seizure during Bob Dylan's performance of 'Love Sick.'
-The shame of it is that the song, from the fantastic 1997 album 'Time Out of Mind,' was worthy of the spotlight in its own right, and this stunt took the focus away from one of Dylan's strongest (and most clearly sung) televised performances in quite some time.
+This is the famous "Soy Bomb" incident, where performance artist Michael Portnoy -- unknowingly hired as a backup dancer -- ripped off his shirt and danced like he was having a seizure during Bob Dylan's performance of "Love Sick."
+The shame of it is that the song, from the fantastic 1997 album Time Out of Mind, was worthy of the spotlight in its own right, and this stunt took the focus away from one of Dylan's strongest (and most clearly sung) televised performances in quite some time.